 For instance, the romance between Ron and Lavender is supposed to be important because it reveals how Hermione feels about Ron and the position it puts Harry in when they’re fighting and when they’re together, but the problem is, their fight in the movie is minimal and doesn’t inconvenience Harry in anyway.
 And, Ron and Hermione don’t really express their feelings for each other until part two of The Deathly Hallows.
 (Also, I have no idea why Hermione loves Ron in the first place, but that’s a topic for another day.)

 The point is, Harry Potter and the Half Blood Prince is focused on things that the movie itself doesn’t even seem to care about, and therefore, I spend most of the running time wondering when we’re going to get back to Harry and Dumbledore or Harry and Slughorn.
 These are the interesting parts of the story that the movie seems to care about, but the movie just won’t get to them.
 Even Draco’s subplot feels rushed over and unimportant until Dumbledore makes him explain it.

 I wouldn’t say Harry Potter and the Half Blood Prince is a bad movie or even the worst in the series, but it just didn’t have what I was looking for.
 (And I hate the transition from the end of the movie to the credits – some musical choice!)
 I’m giving this flick a 7 out of 10.

-Posted on April 7, 2014, in movie reviews and tagged Daniel Radcliffe, Emma Watson, harry potter, Harry Potter and the Half Blood Prince, hermione granger, movie reviews, movies, Ronald Weasley, Rupert Grint.
+Posted on April 7, 2014, in movie review and tagged Daniel Radcliffe, Emma Watson, harry potter, Harry Potter and the Half Blood Prince, hermione granger, movie review, movies, Ronald Weasley, Rupert Grint.
 Bookmark the permalink.
 2 Comments.